itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataObject.rst

 Sometimes it is necessary to read or set single values in one matrix, sometimes one want to access all elements in the matrix or a certain subregion.
 Therefore, the addressing can be done in one of the following ways:

-method 1: direct access of one single value
+Direct access of one single value
 --------------------------------------------------

 .. code-block:: c++